 The majority of the porters on the Inca Trail are from the countryside, simple farmers who supplement their income by working on the Inca Trail during the busy months.
 Their first language is Quechua, the official language of the Incas, although many now speak Spanish.
 In fact the majority of these people are still pure blooded Quechua, the people who were governed by the Incas almost 500 years ago.
 Many of their traditions and superstitions have remained unchanged since well before the Spanish arrived.
 However, most would agree that these people have remained a quiet and humble folk and easily manipulated by both governments and tour operators who have been quick to exploit this hardworking source of workers.

-In 2014 we increased our porters pay to 210 Soles (52.5 Soles per day) which is about 20% more than the porters legal minimum wage.
-This figure equates to about US$70 for the 4 day trek.
-As from March 2017 we hope to increase this wage to between 215-220 Soles dependent upon booking numbers.
+As from July 2017 we have increased our porters pay from 215 to 230 Soles (57.50 Soles per day) which is 27% more than the porters legal minimum wage which most porters working for other companies earn on the Inca Trail.
 Peru Treks has always been in the top five companies paying their porters well.

-To many people even the minimum porters wage of 44 Soles per day amounts to exploitation.
-By Western standards this wage obviously appears to be low, however wages have to be seen in perspective, and in relation to what other people earn in Peru.
-Most of our porters depart on the Inca Trail at least 4 times a month (16 days work) earning about 960 Soles ( 4 x 210 Soles plus tips of about 120 Soles).
-This is about the same wage of a professional school teacher in Cusco who earn between 900 and 1200 Soles for working 22 days per month.
-Teachers in the villages earn much less than this, some as little as 800 Soles per month.
-It should be noted that teachers have to study for a minimum of 5 years at a university or institute and often have to work the first couple of years for wages between 500 and 600 Soles per month!!
-A master tradesman such as a carpenter may charge about 50 Soles per day for his services and a labourer will charge about 35 Soles.
+By Western standards this wage obviously appears to be low, however wages have to be seen in relation to what other people earn in Peru.
+Most of our porters depart on the Inca Trail at least 4 times a month (16 days work) earning about 1040 Soles ( 4 x 230 Soles plus tips of about 120 Soles).
+This is about the same wage of a professional school teacher in Cusco who earn between 1000 and 1200 Soles for working 22 days per month.
+Teachers in the villages earn much less than this, some as little as 900 Soles per month.
+It should be noted that teachers have to study for a minimum of 5 years at a university or institute and often have to work the first couple of years for wages between 600 and 800 Soles per month!!
+A master tradesman such as a carpenter may charge about 60 Soles per day for his services and a labourer will charge about 40 Soles.
 A farmer in the villages earn about 20 Soles per day so a porter can earn about the same as a village school teacher and has enough left over to pay a neighbour to work his fields while he is away on the trail.
 Most porters are land owners and do not pay rent, so their outgoings are fairly minimal.
 So on the whole if porters are paid the legal wage they are not badly off compared to other professions.
-Even though the Porter Law states trekking companies should pay their porters 44 Soles per day only about 70% of the trekking companies are actually complying with this requirement.
-Some trekking companies are still paying their porters as low as 35 Soles per day and getting their porters to sign receipts for 44 Soles per day!!
+Even though the Porter Law states trekking companies should pay their porters 45 Soles per day only about 70% of the trekking companies are actually complying with this requirement.
+Some trekking companies are still paying their porters as low as 35 Soles per day and getting their porters to sign receipts for 45 Soles per day!!
 Many porters feel that they cannot complain or they will be sacked and even put the jobs of their fellow workers in jeopardy.

 The same "Porters Law" that requires a minimum wage to be paid to porters also states that the maximum weight that a porter can carry on the Inca Trail is 20kg.
 This comprises 15kg of equipment from the trekking company plus 5kg of personal items such as warm clothes and bedding.
 At the start of the Inca Trail there is checkpoint where all porters have their loads weighed.
 Companies that are found to be giving their porters over 20kg receive a notification and fine.
 Too many notifications can lead to having their trek license withdrawn although this hasn't happened to any company to date.
 The list of companies that receive notifications is not made available publicly so it is difficult to identify those companies that regularly overload their porters.
 Most trekking companies state that since all the porters are weighed at the start of the trail, all the porters on the Inca Trail are carrying loads no more than 20kg.
 Just looking at the size of the load carried by the porter is no way to assess the weight.
 Some porters loaded high with sleeping bags and foam sleeping pads may only be carrying 15kg while porters carrying the stainless steel cutlery and gas bottle in a small pack may be carrying 35kg!
 Many companies have become expert at using the absolute minimum number of porters in the group.
 So how do they do this ?
 Basically in a group of over 8 trekkers companies must use 2 guides.
 These guides are not weighed at the start of the trail.
 They carry 30kg each across the check point and then drop the loads on the other side to be collected by the porters.
 Often trekkers who have paid extra to hire a personal porter to carry their bags are asked to carry their bags across the check point and dropped the other side !!
 The cook and assistant cook also have their loads weighed, each carrying 20kg through the weigh station.
 However when they reach the other side they often "lighten" their load by 5 or 10kg which is distributed amongst the remaining porters.
 Porters are seriously worried that when their loads are weighed they will be overweight and receive a notification which may lead to them being sacked.
 Although they are allowed to carry 5kg of their own personal belongings many porters rarely use their full allowance meaning that they take little warm clothing or bedding.
 Peru Treks has calculated the exact loads required for our various group sizes and employs the correct number of porters required to carry this load.
 For example, the camping equipment, food, gas and porter personal items for a group of 12 persons weighs about 295kg.
 We therefore employ 14 porters (14 x 20kg) plus a cook (15kg).
 The guide and assistant guide do not carry any of the camping equipment of food.
 Instead they carry just a day pack with first aid equipment and emergency oxygen.